We have suggestions to help you stay comfortable while conserving energy, no matter what the season.

 - Open drapes and shades on sunny days to let in the sun's heat.
 Close them at night and on cloudy days.

-- Close the damper and cover your fireplace when not in use.
-Be sure that any fire has been completely extinguished.
+- Close the damper and cover your fireplace when you're not using it.
+Of course, be sure that any fire has been completely extinguished.

 - Get your heating system professionally checked once a year and change filters regularly to keep the unit running efficiently.